nikolasburk/graphql-chat/README.md

 > Notice that this command also creates the `.graphcoolrc` file you can use to configure your [environments](https://docs-next.graph.cool/reference/basics/project-configuration-opheidaix3#environments).

-Copy your project ID and use it in the next step.

 ### 3. Connect your App

 In `index.js` you need to set the variable `projectId` which is then used in `graphQLEndpoint` and `subscriptionsUrl`.
+You can access your project ID by using the `graphcool info` command inside the `graphcool` directory.

 ### 4. Run the App 🚀